Updated on 6/06/2026

 1. Who is the writer of the lesson ‘Indigo’?

 Ans.
-Louis Fisher
+Louis Fischer

-2. Who was Louis Fisher?
+2. Who was Louis Fischer?

 3. Where is Gandhiji’s ashram situated?